 Гарнізонний храм святих Петра і Павла – Saints Peter and Paul Garrison Church

-It is known among Lviv citizens as Jesuit Church.
+It is known among Lviv citizens as a Jesuit Church.
 This is the first baroque building in Lviv, which was built in 1610.
-As Armenian cathedral, this church had a long story of renewal and was open just a couple of years ago.
-In Soviet times there was a library warehouse so that many paintings were ruined.
+As with the Armenian cathedral, this church has had a long story of renonvation and was opened just a couple of years ago.
+In Soviet times there was a library warehouse, so many paintings were ruined.

 Where: вулиця Театральна, 11 (Teatralna street, 11)